Otto Schultz: Later life

 Following World War II, Schultz rejoined military service with the German Air Force, at the time referred to as the Bundesluftwaffe, retiring as an Oberstleutnant (lieutenant colonel) on 30 September 1976.
 From 1 October 1966 to 30 September 1971, Schultz served as deputy commander of Helicopter Transport Wing 64 based at Landsberg-Lech Air Base, formerly known as Penzing Air Base, which was under command of Oberst Johannes Naumann.
 Schultz died on 28 July 2013 at the age of in Fürstenfeldbruck, Germany.

 Summary of career

+Aerial victory claims

 According to US historian David T. Zabecki, Schultz was credited with 73 aerial victories.
 Spick also list him with 73 aerial victories claimed in over 800 combat missions.
 Matthews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 72 aerial victory claims, 39 were claimed on the Eastern Front and 33 on the Western Front, including seven heavy bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 47814".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.